 More fun for your child.
 The more comfortable your child, the more enjoyable visiting the dentist will become and in turn the understanding of the importance of good oral health.
-Our friendly staff, kids waiting area, comfortable atmosphere, videos and tv shows make DHG the place to be for your little ones.
+Our friendly staff, kids waiting area, comfortable atmosphere, videos and tv shows make DHG your office for children’s dentistry.

 - Educational and Interactive